AElfProject/AElf/docs-sphinx/protocol/addresses.md

 Creation will be successful after you provide a valid password.
 When creating the key-pair (that we sometimes refer to as the "account") it will generate a file with the ".json" extension.
 This file will contain the public and private key and will be encrypted with the password you provided before.

-If you are writing a dApp you can also use the following method in the :doc:`js-sdk <../reference/chain-sdk/js-sdk>`, it is based on [bip39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) for generating a deterministic key pair with a "mnemonic sentence" :
+If you are writing a dApp you can also use the following method in the [js-sdk](../reference/chain-sdk/js-sdk)`, it is based on [bip39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) for generating a deterministic key pair with a "mnemonic sentence" :

 ```javascript
 import Aelf from 'aelf-sdk';